-The ground wire is to be terminated on the outlet on the green screw, the black wire on a brass-colored screw (same side as the smaller of the slots to plug things into), and the white wire on a silver-colored screw.
+- The ground wire is to be terminated on the outlet on the green screw, the black wire on a brass-colored screw (same side as the smaller of the slots to plug things into), and the white wire on a silver-colored screw.
 Terminations can be made by bending a loop in the stripped wire, hooking it around the termination screw, and tightening the screw.
-Alternatively, most 15-amp outlets and some 20-amp outlets have the hole in the back of the outlet where the wire can be simply pushed into; a spring affair there grabs it and prevents it from falling out.
+Alternatively, most 15-amp and some 20-amp outlets have the hole in the back where the wire can be simply pushed in; a spring affair there grabs it and prevents it from falling out.

 No Ground on the Existing Outlet?

 If there is no ground wire in the old, existing box, the outlet should be replaced with a GFCI type.
-If it is not, the new outlet must be a GFCI so you might as well replace the old outlet too, and have two protected outlets instead of just one.
+The new outlet will be protected by the new GFCI outlet installed in the old location, and so may be a normal outlet.
+So now you'll have two protected outlets instead of none.

 © 2012 Dan Harmon